gvanrossum/gvanrossum.github.io/interviews/BrettCannon.md

 Back then it was early 2.x days -- just after 2.2 came out, or maybe 2.1.
 Who was there?
 Martin [von Löwis], Neil Norwitz, Marc-André [Lemburg], Andrew Kuchling, Alex Martelli, Tim [Peters], Jeremy [Hylton].
-All theoriginals.
+All the originals.
 Raymond [Hettinger] was there.
 Greg [Stein] was there.
 Jack [Jansen] was around still.
 It was still a small group.
 I got involved just before the first PyCon US in DC, 2003.
 I remember going to that and meeting everybody in the